 At Yuluma we have a vibrant and active music program.
 Opportunities are provided throughout each year for children to participate in performances within the school and in the wider community.

-All classes from Years 1 – 6 participate in sixty minutes of class music per week.
+All classes from Pre-primary – 6 participate in sixty minutes of class music per week.
 Students are given instruction and learning opportunities to develop their musical skills.
 Activities also encourage creativity, problem-solving skills, healthy self-esteem, the ability to work together as part of a team, to set goals and take risks to achieve them.
 Students develop interpersonal skills, oral language skills, spatial awareness, and respect for themselves and others.
 All these skills are transferable to other learning areas such as Mathematics, Science and English, and have been shown to improve student outcomes.

 School assemblies are held throughout the year, parents are invited to attend.
 All assemblies have a music component, which may be a community song (a song learned by all classes and sung at the assembly as a whole school), a class item, an instrumental performance or a group choral performance.
 Through the Department of Education’s School of Instrumental Music, students may be offered the chance to learn clarinet or classical guitar in years 5 and 6.
 These students are then well-placed to apply for entry to music programs at high schools such as Churchlands, Carine, Perth Modern School and Shenton College among others.

-In Years 1 -3, the emphasis is on participation and enjoyment.
+In Years Pre-primary -3, the emphasis is on participation and enjoyment.
 Students take part in singing and movement to music, and play percussion instruments.
 They gain confidence by performing first in groups for their class, then individually, and may also take part in assembly performances by the end of the year.
 By Year 3, children are learning to read music and playing tuned instruments (xylophones).

 In Years 4 and 5, skills are further developed through learning the recorder.
 Children may progress to play in class ensembles and at assemblies.
 Year 6 students continue to develop their skills on the recorder and tuned percussion.
 Senior students also have a focus on music technology, using a variety of software to create their own compositions and explore the creation of lyrics and movement.